dlasch089/luis-app/README.md

 # user stories

-## View Team Members

-As a Team Lead I want to view all members of a team so that I can add and delete them

 ## Add Team Member

 As a Team Lead I want to add a team member so that I can include them in the upcoming assignments